top of page

 Talking as Emotional Digestion

-Talking, especially in a non-traditional therapeutic setting is a powerful form of emotional digestion.
-It allows anxiety, stress and internal noise to move rather than stagnate.
-When thoughts are spoken, the nervous system begins to settle and when feelings are acknowledged, sleep often follows more naturally.
+We often think of digestion as physical, but emotionally, the mind also needs space to process experiences.
+Unspoken thoughts don’t disappear at night; they surface.
+Talking, especially in a non-traditional therapeutic setting, is a powerful form of emotional digestion.
+It allows anxiety, stress, and internal noise to move rather than stagnate.
+When thoughts are spoken, the nervous system begins to settle.
+When feelings are acknowledged, sleep often follows more naturally.
 This is where walking and talking therapy becomes particularly effective.

 Walking Therapy for Sleep Quality and Emotional Balance